GuilloteauQ/guilloteauq.github.io/index.md

 I am working on [DAPHNE](https://daphne-eu.eu/), an open and extensible system infrastructure for integrated data analysis pipelines combining data management and query processing, machine learning training and scoring, as well as high-performance computing and simulations.

+Before December 2023 I was a PhD student at Université Grenoble Alpes under the supervision of [Eric Rutten](https://team.inria.fr/ctrl-a/members/eric-rutten/) and [Olivier Richard](https://datamove.imag.fr/olivier.richard/) working on the topic of  [“Control-based runtime management of HPC systems with support for reproducible experiments”](https://hal.science/tel-04389290)

 ## Research Interests